solodev/aws/pages/solodev-cms-lite.md

 ## Step 6: Login to Solodev

 Navigate to the EC2 dashboard within AWS.
-View the details associated with the recently created EC2 server and take note of the "Instance ID" as this will be the default password for the CMS admin account.
+View the details associated with the recently created EC2 server and take note of the "Instance ID" as this will be the default password for the admin account.

 <img src="https://raw.githubusercontent.com/solodev/AWS-Launch-Pad/master/pages/images/install/instance-id-solodev-cms-lite.jpg" />

 Visit the IP address acquired in Step 7.
-Login to the CMS using the username "Solodev".
+Log-in to Solodev using the username "Solodev".
 The password will be the "Instance ID" that corresponds to the recently launched EC2 Server.

 <img src="https://raw.githubusercontent.com/solodev/AWS-Launch-Pad/master/pages/images/install/login-solodev-cms-pro.jpg" />